dgcameron/erpcloudextract/odi.md

 - You have a local (not federated) cloud userid.
 In this case I am using `api3_user`.
 - You have created a connection to object storage in BICC (see the previous option for setup).
 - You have created an OCI bucket in your tenancy.
-- You have capacity for a 2.4 shape (see menu Governance - Limits).
+- You have capacity for a 2.4 shape, see OCI menu Governance > Limits, Quotas and Usage.
+Check to see you have an available 2.4 shape.
 - You have a public/private pem key added to the local user, with the token in hand.

 ### **Deploy the ODI Marketplace Image**